Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 The Exorcist III (Peacock)

 A film that's gotten a lot of mileage out of internet chatter in recent years, The Exorcist III has undergone numerous reappraisals to reach the status of a beloved cult classic, a film that's in some ways just as scary as the original that inspired it.
 Directed by William Peter Blatty and adapted from his own novel Legion, the film calls back to the plot of the first Exorcist film while also exploring a horrifying serial killer narrative.
 Plus, it features one of the best jump scares in horror history.
+Watch it now to get ready for The Exorcist: Believer dropping on October 6.

 His House (Netflix)

-It Follows (Netflix)
+It Follows (Paramount+)

 If it feels like It Follows has made it onto just about every list of horror films you need to watch over the past decade or so, that's because It Follows really deserves that place in the modern horror canon.
 David Robert Mitchell's film about a mysterious force that pursues its victims to their deaths is as effective now as it was when it was released nearly 10 years ago.

 One of the most-memed horror films of the 2020s so far, M3GAN arrived in theaters back in January and absolutely delivered on all the over-the-top fun we'd come to expect from its trailer.
 The story of the title artificial intelligence and her desire to forge a bond with the girl she's paired to at all costs, M3GAN is funny, violent, creepy, and full of wonderful little details that will make you want to watch again and again.
-Plus, now that it's made its streaming debut, you can catch both the theatrical and unrated cuts.

 A simple logger retreats to his woodland home to be with his beloved, only to be attacked by a sinister cult who captures and kills Mandy (Andrea Riseborough) and leaves the logger for dead.
 The problem?
 Well, said logger is played by none other than Nicolas Cage, and he's not about to go down without a very, very gnarly fight.
 Packed with eye-popping visuals and unforgettable Cage moments, Mandy is a modern horror classic.